6 Essential Baking Ratios That You Should Know

 Make your favorite baked goodies with this handy baking ratios chart—no recipe needed!

-While you may have Grandma’s flaky, buttery biscuit recipe memorized by heart, you might still find yourself following step-by-step instructions when trying a new biscuit recipe.
+While you may know Grandma’s flaky, buttery biscuit recipe by heart, you might still find yourself following step-by-step instructions when trying a new biscuit recipe.
 Or maybe you don’t fully understand the science (or what I like to call “baking magic”) behind why her recipe is so gosh-darn delicious.

 What if I told you that the same formula that makes Grandma’s tried-and-true biscuit is the same as the Red Lobster copycat biscuit that you just tried?
 Save yourself from flipping through countless pages in your recipe book—or scouring the web—to find these fundamental baking recipes.
 Instead, use baking ratios to make the basics or use them as a starting point to create your own recipe from scratch.